China’s Spies Are on the Offensive

 In the cases of Mallory, Hansen, and Lee, Evanina said, the lure wasn’t ideology.
 It was money.
 Money was also the lure in two similar cases, in which suspects were convicted of lesser charges than espionage.
 Both apparently began their relationship with Chinese intelligence officers while still employed in sensitive U.S. government jobs.

-In 2016, Kun Shan Chun, a veteran FBI employee who had a top-secret security clearance, pleaded guilty for acting as an agent of China.
+In 2016, Kun Shan Chun, a veteran FBI employee who had a top-secret security clearance, pleaded guilty to acting as an agent of China.
 Prosecutors said that while working for the agency in New York he sent his Chinese handler, “at minimum, information regarding the FBI’s personnel, structure, technological capabilities, general information regarding the FBI’s surveillance strategies, and certain categories of surveillance targets.”
 And in April, Candace Claiborne, a former State Department employee, pleaded guilty to conspiracy to defraud the United States.
 According to the criminal complaint, Claiborne, who had served in a number of posts overseas including China, and held a top-secret security clearance, did not report her contacts with suspected Chinese agents, who provided her and a co-conspirator with “tens of thousands of dollars in gifts and benefits,” including New Year’s gifts, international travel and vacations, fashion-school tuition, rent, and cash payments.
 In exchange, Claiborne provided copies of State Department documents and analysis, prosecutors said.

 Evanina’s office in Bethesda, Maryland, features a so-called Wall of Shame, on which hang the photographs of dozens of convicted American traitors—a testament to the struggles that have always plagued the U.S. intelligence community.
 The Cold War, for example, was marked by disastrous leaks from people such as the CIA officer Aldrich Ames and the FBI agent Robert Hanssen.
 Larry Chin, a CIA translator, was arrested in 1985 on charges of selling classified information to China over the course of three decades.
 That came during the so-called Year of the Spy, as the FBI made a series of high-profile arrests of U.S. government officials spying for the Soviet Union, Israel, and even Ghana.
 The Wall of Shame is currently being renovated, and when it’s unveiled in the fall, it will feature several new faces.